 Ease your job candidates into the idea of relocating by offering a flexible transition.
 Your new hire could be making a move from far away, and s/he may need time to adjust to a different place, culture, and even language.
 Your flexibility as an employer could be the push needed to get someone to commit to the move.
-Allow flexible schedules to help with timezone adjustments, and offer work-from-home days so new hires have time to fix up their new living spaces.
-They may also need to run errands associated with moving, such as being home for repair work or installation services.
+Allow flexible schedules to help with timezone adjustments, and offer work-from-home days so new hires have time to fix up their new living spaces or even provide a fully remote option.

 Let’s schedule a call so I can answer any questions you may have, and you can tell me if there’s anything else I should know.